nigelfiler/Axiom-ipcamera/README.md

 IPaddress:
 The Axiom provides DHCP so althought it is just a case of plugging the camera in and the Plotter will find the camera, it was found that a fixed IP address was more reliable.
 Using DHCP there was a pause when selecting the camera and sometimes the camera would go blank.
 When using a fixed IPaddress these issues went away.

+These manual settings worked better than DHCP:

+DHCP - Disable
+Enter an Axiom friendly fixed IP address and Subnet Mask
+IPaddress: 198.18.2.91
+Subnet: 255.255.248.0

+Enter the Axiom’s Default Gateway and Domain Server addresses 198.18.2.46
+198.18.2.46

+Thanks to forum member: "5TC" on the Sealine forum for discovering this

 Cost:
 Gadinan 8MP/5MP/4MP H.265 IP Camera.
 Choose 12v version and not POE version £25.
 (Aliexpress)